frictionlessdata/website-old/README.md

 All content on the Frictionless Data website is made available under the CC-BY license.

+### CSS

+Style changes should be made to the SCSS files.
+Use `grunt` to watch for changes, and compile to CSS.

 ### Notes

 If you get errors like below, ensure that there are not codeblocks in content with mentioned syntax (`yaml=` in this case).
 Make sure that you `npm run build` before checking to pull the latest specs documents.
 Lektor errors could be confusing because we use the TOC plugin - so it could show the same error for all documents while the real error is only inside one of them.